brandonjoe/ValorantApp/README.md

 The majority of the inspiration came from [playValorant.com](https://playvalorant.com/en-us/), as well as [Dmitry Kiiashco](https://dribbble.com/UnEpicKid).
 I took a few media assets from him to help with the design.
 A lot of inspiration for the content/darts inside the site came from u/KhigenNA, big thanks to them.
+Also, big thanks to blitz.gg for the images of the map!